 8:12 The boatman called from the other side of the lake.
 He is stuck with the boat on the opposite bank and cannot continue for the time being because the storm is too strong.

 8:57 We transfer our group to the lounge in the restaurant.
 The boatman arrives nevertheless.
 But he doesn’t want to go on, because the waves have reached enormous heights.
-Furthermore, he is sick of vomiting, which he has obviously demonstrated sufficiently at the stairs that have converted to a jetty.
+Furthermore he is sick of vomiting, what he has obviously demonstrated sufficiently at the stairs that have converted to a jetty.

 09:40 The 90’s hairstyle in Bermuda shorts complains about the fact that there is only one kind of cheese for breakfast (spoiler: Nowhere on the east coast there is cheese.
 No-whe-re.
 They actually kind of import it here.)
 And no sausage!
 Also no Bärchenwurst!
 (Hint: “Bärchenwurst” is a German kind of sausage with a smiling teddy bear face.
 It is usually cut in slices, actually made for children to make them eat more cold cuts. ) And always pineapple for breakfast, that sucks.
 Lord, please throw brains out of the sky.
 Or stones.
 The main thing is that you hit.